This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Local Hajj cost and packages 2024

-Local hajj transport facilities 2024
+Local Hajj transport facilities 2024

 Prior to the last season of Hajj, the head of the Coordinating Council of Companies and Establishments for Domestic Pilgrims stated that domestic pilgrims would be provided with the facility to travel via Mashair Train between the Holy Sites of Mina, Arafat and Muzdalifah during the Hajj pilgrimage.